Hackfront-ITA/IoT-Algorithms-Project/docs/technology.md

 Then, resulting values are sent to the [controller](#controller) via LoRa radio.

+The nodes are power-constrained as they have to be autonomous from the point of view of energy harvesting, so a solar panel is needed.
+Also, a battery is necessary to provide power also in periods of darkness.

 #### Accelerometer

 The accelerometer is the Analog Devices ADXL345.
 It is connected to the Heltec board using the I2C bus: